 Jonathan Rudd’s Strange Connecticut Marriage in 1647.
 Jonathan Rudd was married in the winter of 1647 by John Winthrop, of New London who was acting under a Massachusetts commission.
 The name of his bride was not given, but the circumstances attending the marriage were recorded as follows:

+But the nuptials could not be delayed.
 So application was made to Mr. Winthrop to come to Saybrook to perform the ceremony.

 But he, deriving his authority from Massachusetts, had no legal

 right to officiate in Connecticut.
 He then agreed if the parties would meet at a brook designated and he would there perform the ceremony as that was Massachusetts territory.
 The offer was accepted.

 On the brink of this little stream, the boundary between two colonies, the parties met – Winthrop and his friends from Pequot and the bridal train from Saybrook.
 Here the ceremony was performed under the shelter of no roof, by no hospitable fireside, without any accommodation but those furnished by the snow-covered earth, the overarching heavens and perchance the sheltering side of a forest of pines or cedars.
 Never perhaps was the rite performed in a situation so wild and solitary and under circumstances so interesting and peculiar.

 The impressive group stood around wrapped in their frosty mantles with heads reverently bowed.
 At the given sign the two plighted hands came forth from among the furs and were clasped in token of a lifelong affectionate trust.”

 The stream from that time forth received the name of Bride Brook.